 "Which side are we on?
 We're on the side of the demons, chief.
 We're evil men in the gardens of paradise, sent by the forces of death to spread devastation and destruction wherever we go."

-—Colonel Saul Tigh of the New Caprican Resistance to Galen Tyrol, Battlestar Galactica.
+—Colonel Saul Tigh of the New Caprican Resistance, Battlestar Galactica.

 Martin Luther: You think this is my work?!
 This is never my work!

 Blake: I meant what I said on Goth, Avon.
 We are not going to use Star One to rule the federation.
 We are going to destroy it.

 Avon: I never doubted that.
 I never doubted your fanaticism.
 As far as I am concerned, you can destroy whatever you like.
 You can stir up a thousand revolutions.
 You can wade in blood up to your armpits.
 Oh, and you can lead the rabble to victory, whatever that might mean.
 Just so long as there is an end to it.
 When Star One is gone, it is finished, Blake.
 And I want it finished.
 I want it over and done with.
 I want to be free.